 Rounding the outer edge of the cabinet is a vital step.
-The person who sleeps on the cabinet side of the build has the potential of rubbing up against the edge of the counter in the middle of the night.
+The person who sleeps on the cabinet side of the build has the potential to rub up against the edge of the counter in the middle of the night.
 A rounded edge is much more forgiving on the skin than a square edge.

 Trace The Sink In Preparation For Cutting A Hole In the Truck Camper Cabinet

 We used a dog bowl for our sink as it was the only thing small enough to fit.
 We were okay with a small sink as its primary use is for brushing teeth before bed and hand washing.

 Now Trace An Inner Line Equal To The Width Of The Top Of Your Sink